jayasigot/github-homework-template/README.md

 4. Clone this Repository to a Local Path on your local machine.
 5. Upload your index.html (or home page) file locally to this repository and Commit to Master (be sure to add a Summary and Description comments on which changes were made)
 6. Push repository (under Repository Menu)
-7. Upload your about.html and contact.html file locally to this repository and Commit to Master (be sure to add a Summary and Description comments on which changes were made)
+7. Upload your remaining html files locally to this repository and Commit to Master (be sure to add a Summary and Description comments on which changes were made)
 8. Push changes.
-9. Upload the remainder of the assignment files and folders locally to this repository and Commit to Master (be sure to add a Summary and Description comments on which changes were made)
+9. Upload the remainder of the assignment files and folders (css and images) locally to this repository and Commit to Master (be sure to add a Summary and Description comments on which changes were made)
 10. Push changes.
 11. Login to https://github.com to verify that your repository has been uploaded successfully!